Arron Asham: Personal life

-Asham's hometown is Portage La Prairie, where he still has many friends and family.
+Asham's hometown is Portage La Prairie.
 He has 4 children: daughters Azilyn and Oceane, and sons Dexter and Cruz.
 Asham is Métis.

 Asham also has his own charity called "Arron's Chance to Play Hockey" (chance2play.com) This foundation's mission is to work in partnership with the community to provide opportunities that will enhance the emotional, physical, social and intellectual well-being of children.
 The overall goal is to enhance the lives of children and families.